NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4B no longer staggers or pushes block, significantly stronger on hit and block
 - 2B has slightly less lift; high crushes from 14-40 to better match the visuals
 - 2B(B) changed to be 5BB(B) with A follow up intact
-- 8B first hit lifts on block, both hitboxes appear one frame later, slightly bigger hitboxes on the second hit; recovers slightly faster
+- 8B second hit lifts on block, both hitboxes appear one frame later, slightly bigger hitboxes on the second hit; recovers slightly faster
 - RB when done in a string does 5BBB(B) with the A follow up intact
 - 5A charge changed from 11f to 8f
 - 4A uses the same animation as 2X, starts up 4 frames sooner, ends 8 frames later